eserte/bbbike/misc/garmin_userdef_symbols/README.txt

 Custom symbols for Garmin
 -------------------------

-The new set of custom symbols can be found in the directory bike2014.
+Custom symbols can be found in the directory bike2018.
-They are suitable for newer Garmin devices like the eTrex 30.
+They are suitable for newer Garmin devices like the eTrex 30x.
+There's also an older set in bike2014 with smaller icons (mostly 16x16, opposed to 32x32 of the newer sets); also some icons are missing here.

 It seems that the Garmin devices have problems with the images: some dark pixels are not drawn at all.
 So the icons are far from being